edgd1er/jeedom-rpi/README.md

 - Update image, install a version at build time
 - Use supervisor to handle cron, apache and logs. (allow proper shutdown through PID 1 signal)
 - Image is ready to use
-- Updated base image: debian buster-slim
+- Updated base image: debian bullseye-slim
 - Added https support
 - Healthcheck
 - Handle services with supervisor.
 - Able to redirect apache logs to stdout ( disable fail2ban as logs are not files anymore)
-- At run time, can enable xdebug for dev purpose.
-(Env var : XDEBUG=1)
+- At run time, can enable xdebug for dev purpose. (wip, Env var : XDEBUG=1)
-- When logs are note redirected to stdout, fail2ban is protecting services.
+- When logs are not redirected to stdout, fail2ban is protecting services.
 - Admin password is resetted to admin

 Please note that: